As of 4/19/2015 5:03:11 AM

-Students will receive twelve credits total, nine for the field work portion and three for the accompanying paper (Law 941).
+Students will receive twelve credits total, eleven for the field work portion and one for the accompanying seminar (Law 941).

 Since field placement proposals must be approved by a faculty committee, EVEN IF A STUDENT DOES NOT HAVE A PLACEMENT FINALIZED, the student must apply for a Full-Time Externship by the proposal deadline, which is set every semester, and is typically 6 to 8 weeks prior to the end of classes the semester before the externship.
 Thus, e.g., if a student wants to extern in the fall, the proposal deadline will likely be in March the semester prior to departure.
 If a student's placement is not secured, the student is welcome, even encouraged, to propose a few potential placements for faculty consideration.